ankittharwani/mids-cloudera-hadoop/README.md

            --name=cloudera \
            -t -i -d \
            -p 8889:8889 \
-           -p 8888:8888 \
+           -p 8887:8888 \
            -p 7180:7180 \
            -p 8088:8088 \
            -p 8042:8042 \
+           -p 10020:10020 \
            -p 19888:19888 \
            -v <host-path-to-mount-inside-container>:/media/notebooks \
-           ankittharwani/mids-cloudera-hadoop:latest \
+           mids-cloudera-hadoop:latest \
-           /usr/bin/docker-quickstart
+           bash -c '/root/startup.sh; /usr/bin/docker-quickstart'
 ```
-* Replace `<host-path-to-mount-inside-container>` with the directory on your machine which you'd want to make available in the container.
+> `<host-path-to-mount-inside-container>` is the path on your local drive which would be made available inside the docker.
+This will also be the default notebook directory within Jupyter.

 For more details, you can refer to:
 > https://www.cloudera.com/documentation/enterprise/5-6-x/topics/quickstart_docker_container.html